tkivari/react-zoomer/README.md

 ## React Zoomer

 This package provides a React component that takes an image URL as a prop and loads it into a canvas.
-The user can zoom via mouse wheel on desktop or pinch-zoom on a mobile device.
+The user can pan and zoom via mouse wheel on desktop or pinch-zoom on a mobile device.

+## Live Demo

+A working demo can be found at https://tyler.digital/demo/react-zoomer

 ## Installation